MMA-HHG/MMA/README.md

 3) Compile the code from the CMake-generated `Makefile` by running `make code` in the root directory.

-Below are recipes for compilling just one of the codes.
+Below are recipes for compilling the codes separately.

 ### CUPRAD